Why study in Indonesia?

 Indonesian, Malay Languages

-Where to study in Indonesia
+Where can you study in Indonesia?

 Indonesia is a large and diverse country made up of thousands of islands, so there’s plenty of options when it comes to choosing where to study.
 The capital Jakarta is home to some of Indonesia’s biggest universities and offers students a hectic, cosmopolitan lifestyle.